Tension in the Neck and Shoulders From Anxiety

 Apply a warm compress.

-Stress-induced tension can be relieved by applying a warm compress to the shoulder, cervix, and back.
-Immediate pain relief is provided, tight neck muscles are relaxed, and blood circulation is improved by the warmth.
-By soaking a towel in warm water or using a heated gel pack or hot water bottle, you may quickly make a warm compress at home.
+Stress-induced tension can be relieved by applying a warm compress to the shoulder, neck, and back.
+Immediate pain relief is provided, tight neck muscles are relaxed, and the warmth improves blood circulation.
+Soaking a towel in warm water, using a heated gel pack, or using a hot water bottle lets you quickly make a warm compress at home.

-Keep the temperature at a comfortable level to avoid burns.
+Keep the temperature comfortable to avoid burns.
 Other strategies, such as consistent exercise, mindful breathing, and ergonomic workspace modifications, complement this approach nicely.

 Learn How to Manage Stress